Cysharp/UniTask/README.md

 }
 ```

-Also UniTask have `Forget` method, it is similar with UniTaskVoid and same effects with it.
-However still UniTaskVoid is more efficient if completely do not use await。
+Also UniTask has the `Forget` method, it is similar to `UniTaskVoid` and has the same effects.
+However `UniTaskVoid` is more efficient if you completely don't use `await`。

 ```csharp
 public async UniTask DoAsync()